dspinellis/alexandria3k/docs/dev.rst

 * Add the schema in ``bin/update-schema``, run it to regenerate the schema diagrams, and, after they are correct, add the generated SVG file, and commit the new and updated files.
+* Update the plugin documentation and the schema diagrams as documented elsewhere in this guide.